Lotus Ward – A young persons guide

 • Other staff involved in your care could be

-There are many other people who are there to help you: psychiatrists, psychologists, psychotherapists, social workers, teachers, occupational therapists, nurses and support worker are some.
+There are many other people who are there to help you: psychiatrists, psychologists, psychotherapists, social workers, teachers, occupational therapists, nurses and support worker.

-If you have religious or cultural needs the staff will help to support you or you can access the on sight multi-faith room.
+If you have religious or cultural needs the staff will help to support you or you can access the on-site multi-faith room.

 • Why do I need to be here?